Teams and Enterprise Migration Guide

 Select the Import Data button to complete your import.

-You should also recommend to employees that they export their personal data from your existing password manager and prepare it for import into Bitwarden.
+You should also recommend to employees that they export their individually-owned data from your existing password manager and prepare it for import into Bitwarden.
 Learn more here.

 To import the default file format from your prior password manager.